MagnusS0/Cardio-Good-Fitness/README.md

 cardio_df['MaritalStatus'] = le.fit_transform(cardio_df['MaritalStatus'])
 cardio_df['Fitness'] = le.fit_transform(cardio_df['Fitness'])
 ```
-#### 2. I then dropped Gender and MaritalStatus.
+#### 2. I then dropped the target colum Product form the dataframe as well as Gender and MaritalStatus.
 (After analyzing the model, I determined that these features did not contribute to the model).
 ```python
 cardio_df.drop(['Product'], axis=1, inplace=True)
 #Drop categories that are not needed